-Table 2.
-Responses to Questions from the Drug Programs
+Table 2: Responses to Questions From the Drug Programs

-Drug Plan Questions Clinical expert response Clinical expert response Relevant comparators There are no direct phase III head-to-head trials with other therapies used for the treatment of CD.
-Is conducting a head-to-head comparative trial against one of the numerous comparative treatments for CD a reasonable expectation in the target population?
+Drug plan questions Clinical expert response Relevant comparators There are no direct phase III head-to-head trials with other therapies used for the treatment of CD.
+Is conducting a head-to-head comparative trial against 1 of the numerous comparative treatments for CD a reasonable expectation in the target population?
 What could be the rationale for conducting trials against placebo?
 The clinical expert recommended conducting a head-to-head comparative trial against currently listed therapies and future therapies for future trials in the CD setting.
-However, given that the LIBERTY-CD trial assessed the efficacy of a new mode of administration (i.e., subcutaneous) for infliximab that is already approved based on IV administration for use in the indicated populations, the use of a placebo group was considered appropriate by the clinical expert.
-While CDEC acknowledged the clinical expert input, CDEC noted that comparative evidence is the focus of reimbursement reviews and the lack thereof, poses serious limitations.
-For what clinical reasons would infliximab IV be selected as therapy for CD, rather than the humanized versions of anti-TNFα agents - adalimumab or golimumab?
-When conventional therapies fail, are anti-TNFα agents the preferred therapy to initiate or are other biologics with different mechanisms of action being selected due to patient specific factors?
-1. According to the clinical expert, infliximab SC will be selected as a treatment of choice following the same reasons as selecting any other anti-TNFα agents, i.e., the choice of treatment is complex and based on the disease phenotype and patient preference; golimumab is currently not used to treat CD patients.
-The clinical expert highlighted that some clinicians believe that IV infusions provide a more rapid response compared to subcutaneous options.
-The expert added that hospitalized patients with severe CD will be more likely to receive infliximab IV formulation.
+However, given that the LIBERTY-CD trial assessed the efficacy of a new mode of administration (i.e., SC) for infliximab that is already approved based on IV administration for use in the indicated populations, the use of a placebo group was considered appropriate by the clinical expert.
+While CDEC acknowledged the clinical expert input, it noted that comparative evidence is the focus of reimbursement reviews and the lack thereof poses serious limitations.
+For what clinical reasons would infliximab IV be selected as therapy for CD, rather than the humanized versions of anti-TNF alpha drugs, adalimumab or golimumab?
+When conventional therapies fail, are anti-TNF alpha drugs the preferred therapy to initiate or are other biologics with different mechanisms of action being selected because of patient-specific factors?
+Is there a significant unmet need that infliximab SC fills for the treatment of CD?
+According to the clinical expert, infliximab SC will be selected as a treatment of choice following the same reasons as selecting any other anti-TNF alpha drugs (i.e., the choice of treatment is complex and based on the disease phenotype and patient preference); golimumab is currently not used to treat patients with CD.
+The clinical expert highlighted that some clinicians believe that IV infusions provide a more rapid response compared to SC options.
+The expert added that patients who are hospitalized with severe CD will be more likely to receive the infliximab IV formulation.
+The clinical expert noted that treatment choice in this setting is complex and dependent on multiple factors, including patient preference.
+Anti-TNF alpha drugs are not the automatic preferred drug in this setting.
+In the LIBERTY-CD trial, 325 patients (94.8%) had taken at least 1 prior medication (225 in the infliximab SC group [94.5%] and 100 in the placebo group [95.2%]).
+The most common prior medications reported were drugs for constipation